 track name@.
 For a track called "welcomepack", it will look something like:

-Capsule will auto-create a new Opportunity or Case (depending on if the Track is for Cases or Opportunities), attaching the email and starting the Track.
+Capsule will auto-create a new Opportunity or Project (depending on if the Track is for Projects or Opportunities), attaching the email and starting the Track.

 If your Track name has multiple words e.g. 'Standard Sales Pitch' then simply remove the spaces when you use it in the Drop Box address e.g.